WallarooLabs/wally/book/what-is-wallaroo.md

 - Take you through what Wallaroo is
 - Describe the problems Wallaroo is solving
-- Discuss some of the key features including integrated state management and exactly-once processing
+- Discuss some of the key features including integrated state management and resilience

 ## Wallaroo by example: Market Spread